EvanChengDesign/reading-notes/code-201/things-i-want-to-know-more-about.md

 *.files* are hidden in the terminal.
 To view these hidden files, we use the ls -a or the ls -al commands to either reveal all files or reveal all files in long format.

+## 26 FEB 2024

+JavaSCript: math.random

+In JavaScript, Math.random() is a built-in function that generates a pseudo-random floating-point number between 0 (inclusive) and 1 (exclusive).
+It returns a random number in the range \[0, 1), meaning it can return 0 but will never return 1.

+        function getRandomNumberBetween(min,max)
+            return Math.floor(Math.random() * (max-min+1) + min);

+In JavaScript, Math.floor() is a built-in function that returns the largest integer less than or equal to a given number.
+It essentially rounds down a number to the nearest integer.